-- Models: 2017 and Prior GM Passenger Cars and Trucks This Bulletin applies to Export Models. - Attention: Please direct this bulletin to the Service Manager, Service Consultants and the Sales Staff.
+- Models: 2023 and Prior GM Passenger Cars and Trucks - Attention: Please direct this bulletin to the Service Manager, Service Consultants and the Sales Staff.
 A copy of this bulletin is encouraged to be given to the customer as it is written with the consumer in mind.
 This bulletin may be posted in the customer lounge or waiting area.
+This bulletin also applies to any of the above models that may be Export vehicles.

-This Bulletin has been revised to add Model Years, add graphics, add a Section for Web Sites and update the information.
-Please discard Corporate Bulletin Number 05-00-89-072C.
+This bulletin has been revised to add the 2023 Model Year and an Important statement under A Statement About Fuel Economy.
+Please discard Corporate Bulletin Number 05-00-89-072E.